 For details of important dates, training, events & CPL meetings click on a title on the list below

-Community Pharmacy Lancashire have created an activity calendar which includes information such as contractual submission dates, campaigns and training dates.
-There is also a monthly deadline tracker.
-These can be found in the Resources & Useful information section of this website.
+A monthly deadline tracker can be found in the Resources & Useful information section of this website.
+It is designed to keep you on top of upcoming deadlines.
 Click here to be redirected

 Keep an eye out here for news and booking details of training courses and events being held near you.